If you have symptoms (a high temperature/new continuous cough or a loss of taste/smell), however mild: stay home, self-isolate, notify us.

 The Rapid Response team will contact you within 24 hours to make sure you’re ok and ensure you have the support you need.

-If you have requested a test, the Rapid Response team will advise you on the quickest and safest way to get a test.
+The Rapid Response team will advise you on the quickest and safest way to get a test.
 You must remain in self-isolation (apart from going to receive a test) until a result is received.
 This is a legal requirement and you may be subject to a fine if breached.

 The Rapid Response team will let you know how and when you can return to campus safely after self-isolating.
 They’ll also identify who else is in your household as they will also be required to self-isolate for 10 days.
 Public Health officials may then get in touch to identify any other “close contacts” who live outside of your household.